-3.54 Increased reliance on administrative data requires tools for adapting administrative data for statistical purposes.
-For integrating administrative source data for statistical purposes; concepts need to be matched with statistical standards.
-Some of the issues that need to be addressed in integrating the data from administrative sources for compilation of economic statistics include: (i) units used in those sources do not correspond directly to the definition of the required statistical units, (ii) data in administrative sources have generally been collected for a specific administrative purpose (for example, turnover for value added tax (VAT) purposes may not include turnover related to the sales of VAT exempt goods and services), (iii) classification systems used within administrative sources may be different and (iv) timeliness (different time schedule than that of the NSO advance release calendar).
-The advantage of using administrative records and various government data is to promote a more efficient use of data collections, and reduce the burden of the respondents in addition to reducing the cost of data collection.

-3.55 Administrative data sources can be used for the production of statistical data, for verifying already compiled data, as well as for filling gaps of missing data in statistical surveys.
-The use of administrative data for statistical purposes does not necessarily imply that these should replace traditional statistical techniques, but rather that it should be used to supplement and reinforce them.
+- 3.54 Increased reliance on administrative data requires tools for adapting administrative data for statistical purposes.
+For integrating administrative source data for statistical purposes, concepts need to be matched with statistical standards.
+Some of the issues that need to be addressed in integrating the data from administrative sources for compilation of economic statistics include: (a) units used in those sources do not correspond directly to the definition of the required statistical units; (b) data in administrative sources have generally been collected for a specific administrative purpose (for example, turnover for value added tax purposes may not include turnover related to the sales of goods and services that are exempt from value added tax); (c) classification systems used within administrative sources may be different; and (d) the process may operate on a different time schedule than that of the national statistical organization advance release calendar.
+The advantage of using administrative records and various government data is that it promotes a more efficient use of data collections and reduces the burden on respondents in addition to reducing the cost of data collection. - 3.55 Administrative data sources can be used for the production of statistical data, for verifying already compiled data and for filling in missing data in statistical surveys.
+The use of administrative data for statistical purposes does not necessarily imply that it should replace traditional statistical techniques, but rather that it should be used to supplement and reinforce them.

-3.56 Agreements need to be reached about effective and efficient data collections, including the use of administrative records and various government data files to avoid duplication of data collections and an undue burdening of respondents.
-Legislation on data sharing arrangements and access can be set up between the statistical office, other government departments or public bodies.
-If administrative data sources are used, the confidentiality and integrity of the data sources must be ensured with the utmost care and adequate methodology needs to be guaranteed.
+3.56 Agreements need to be reached regarding effective and efficient data collections, including the use of administrative records and various government data files to avoid the duplication of data collections and an undue burdening of respondents.
+Legislation on data-sharing arrangements and access can be set up between the statistical office, other government departments or public bodies.
+If administrative data sources are used, the confidentiality and integrity of the data sources must be ensured with the utmost care, and adequate methodology needs to be guaranteed.

-d.
-Dissemination and communication
+(d) Dissemination and communication